 To MP3 Converter for Mac - Variable bitrate settings

-Variable Bit Rate (VBR) means that Bit Rate varies throughout the audio, between low and high Bit Rates depending on the complexity of the audio at a given moment.
+Variable Bit Rate (VBR) means that the Bit Rate varies throughout the audio, between low and high Bit Rates, depending on the complexity of the audio at a given moment.
 Variable Bit Rate is more efficient than CBR and can deliver audio of comparable quality in a smaller size.

 Advantages of Variable Bit Rate: